Inc. Magazine Reveals Annual List of America's Fastest-Growing Private Companies--the Inc. 5000

-NEW YORK, Aug.
-18, 2021 /PRNewswire/ -- Inc. magazine today revealed that Firstleaf is No. 1020 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
+MOORESVILLE, N.C., Aug.
+19, 2021 /PRNewswire-PRWeb/ -- Inc. magazine today revealed that Done Right Merchandising is No. 3,569 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy's most dynamic segment—its independent small businesses.
 Intuit, Zappos, Under Armour, Microsoft, Patagonia, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-"We're honored to be selected by Inc. Magazine to join this impressive list of the fastest growing companies," said Firstleaf's Founder and Chief, Philip James.

-"This achievement is a testament to our team's dedication to our brand vision and to our customers.
-We look forward to continuing to grow as a customer-centric wine company, bringing the highest quality wines from around the world to our members' doors."
+"Making the Inc 5000 list for the 5th consecutive year is a testament to the hard work of our employees.
+It is thanks to their dedication and commitment that Done Right Merchandising has grown into one of the preferred retail merchandising companies in the U.S.," said Greg Lewis, chief executive officer at DRM.
+"Most importantly, honors like the Inc. 5000 demonstrate how our emphasis on achieving results for our retailer clients is paying off.
+We look forward to continued growth and success in the coming years and thank our clients and partners who trust us with their business."

 Not only have the companies on the 2021 Inc. 5000 been very competitive within their markets, but this year's list also proved especially resilient and flexible given 2020's unprecedented challenges.
 Among the 5,000, the average median three-year growth rate soared to 543 percent, and median revenue reached $11.1 million.
 Together, those companies added more than 610,000 jobs over the past three years.